whatwg/streams/BinaryExtension.md

 - the reader was released successfully
 - the reader has already been released

-If this method throws, that means that some of `read(view)` calls haven't yet been completed
+If this method throws,
+- that means that some of `read(view)` calls haven't yet been completed
+- the failure doesn't affect the state of the stream or reader